 Can You Get Admirals Club Access Without Using Cash Or Points?

 Yes, you can.
-Citi has two credit cards that include access to Admirals Club lounges as one of the benefits.
-While the Citi Prestige® Card only offers access to Admirals Club the day you are flying American Airlines, the Citi® / AAdvantage® Executive World Elite™ MasterCard® gives you a full Admirals Club membership.
+Citi has one credit card that includes access to Admirals Club lounges as one of the benefits.
+The Citi® / AAdvantage® Executive World Elite™ Mastercard® gives you a full Admirals Club membership.
 You can add up to 10 authorized users on the card which gives them access to Admirals Clubs at no additional cost on the card.

-Both cards have an annual fee of $450, nearly the cost of a new membership.
-But when you factor in the other benefits that come with the cards such as the ‘fourth hotel night free' on the Prestige Card, the perks plus access to Admirals Club lounges is more than worth the $450 annual fee.
+The card has an annual fee of $450, nearly the cost of a new membership.
+But when you factor in the other benefits that come with the card, the perks plus access to Admirals Club lounges is more than worth the $450 annual fee.

 Although it's a shame to see a price increase for Admirals Club memberships, American's overhaul plan of its lounges is the most extensive in the company's history.

-If you are a regular American Airlines flyer, you should seriously consider adding the Citi® / AAdvantage® Executive World Elite™ MasterCard® and the Prestige Card to your portfolio.
-Both come with a huge range of benefits, including access to Admirals Club, and can help in your quest for affordable world-class travel experiences.
+If you are a regular American Airlines flyer, you should seriously consider adding the Citi® / AAdvantage® Executive World Elite™ Mastercard® to your portfolio.
+It comes with a huge range of benefits, including access to Admirals Club, and can help in your quest for affordable world-class travel experiences.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.